 - in terms of a baseline scenario, involving indicative densities assigned to allocations as per the as per the methodology set out within the Council's Site Allocations Background Paper (assuming no BLE) plus five higher growth scenarios defined in terms percentage uplifts on the baseline see Table C, Table D and subsequent maps; or - in terms of the total number of homes delivered see Table E.

-1 Baseline describes a scenario whereby the Local Plan is adopted with a 'baseline' approach to assigning indicative densities, as per the methodology set out within the Council's Site Allocations Background Paper (assuming no BLE).
+1 Baseline describes a scenario whereby the Local Plan is adopted with a 'baseline' approach to assigning indicative densities to site allocations, as per Table 5.3 (assuming no BLE).

 Table C The reasonable growth scenarios (summary)